EEOB-BioData/BCB546-2022/documents/syllabus_s2022.md

 ## Hardware and Software Requirements

 In order to complete computational exercises and the group project for this course, students will need access to a Unix operating system.
 The Mac OS X operating system is based on Unix.
 Mac users can access a command line interface through the “Terminal” application (located in the `/Applications/Utilities` folder).
 For PC users, a Unix environment can be emulated using the “[​Git Bash](https://www.atlassian.com/git/tutorials/git-bash)​” program, by partitioning your hard drive and installing ​[Ubuntu](https://ubuntu.com/download)​, or by installing [Cygwin](https://www.cygwin.com/)​.
 These solutions for PC users may not be ideal for all course exercises and we can provide access to Mac computers if you would prefer to go this route.
-We will also demonstrate how to log into HPC-class, a computer cluster for coursework at ISU.
-When on HPC-class, you are in a Unix environment.
+We will also demonstrate how to log into Nova, a computer cluster available to students for coursework at ISU.
+When on Nova, you are in a Unix environment.

 Links for PC Unix emulation: